 Obviously, old running shoes that you’re keeping in your closet, attic, or junk room but not using aren’t very useful.
 In this article, we’ll discuss some uses for retired running shoes other than throwing them in the garbage.

 If you’re reading this article, you definitely want to know how to be more eco-friendly and environmentally conscious even as you pound the pavement, add the miles, and go through the shoes.

 How Often Should I Replace Your Running Shoes?

 Experts suggest that running shoes should be replaced after you have run 400 to 600 miles in them.
-If you have a GPS watch, then you can add your running shoes to your gear and have your runs default to using that shoe.
+If you have a GPS watch, you can add your running shoes to your gear, and have your runs default to using that shoe.
 This will help you keep track of the miles on them.

 A good sign that you need new running shoes is if the treads in your old shoes, especially on the soles, are worn out.
 It’s important to keep an eye on your shoes and how they are fitting to make sure that you aren’t making yourself more susceptible to an injury.

 Finally, remember that even though it’s hard to give up a favorite pair of old shoes, it’s for the sake of your health to move on when they start to hurt more than they help.
 And who knows?
 You might even find something better!